willytakasawa/data-engineering-nanodegree/Data Modeling with Postgres/README.md

 Build ETL Pipeline
 Use what you've completed in etl.ipynb to complete etl.py, where you'll process the entire datasets.
 Remember to run create_tables.py before running etl.py to reset your tables.
 Run test.ipynb to confirm your records were successfully inserted into each table.

-Run Sanity Tests
-When you are satisfied with your work, run the cell under the Sanity Tests section in the test.ipynb notebook.
-The cells contain some basic tests that will evaluate your work and catch any silly mistakes.
-We test column data types, primary key constraints and not-null constraints as well look for on-conflict clauses wherever required.
-If any of the test cases catches a problem, you will see a warning message printed in Orange that looks like this:

-[WARNING] The songplays table does not have a primary key!
-You may want to make appropriate changes to your code to make these warning messages go away.
-The tests below are only meant to help you make your work foolproof.
-The submission will still be graded by a human grader against the project rubric.